 Insurance companies have an absolute duty to act in good faith when interpreting policy language, investigating a claim, and/or paying benefits under the policy.

 An insurance company is prohibited from putting its financial interest above that of an insured, engaging in tactics designed to create unreasonable delay or underpaying valid claims.
-When the insurance company use trickery, deception or misrepresentation during the claims process, the insurance company can be liable for extra-contractual damages for insurance bad faith.
+When the insurance company uses trickery, deception, or misrepresentation during the claims process, the insurance company can be liable for extra-contractual damages for insurance bad faith.

 The insurer must establish the applicability of an exclusion or limitation when it asserts that a claim is not covered.

-A policy usually includes an “insuring clause” comprised of a few words along with dozens of paragraphs devoted to enumerating exceptions, exclusions and limitations to coverage.
-If you have a sizeable claim, the insurance company often will send a letter denying the claim and citing an exclusion or other relevant language in the policy to justify its coverage decision.
+Insurance policies usually include an “insuring clause” comprised of a few words along with dozens of paragraphs devoted to enumerating exceptions, exclusions, and limitations to coverage.
+Insurance companies often will send a letter denying the claim and citing an exclusion or other relevant language in the policy to justify its coverage decision.
 Many insureds never get their legitimate claim paid because they simply accept the contention made by the insurance company that a particular exclusion applies to the claim.
-However, the insurer bears the burden of proving that an exception, exclusion or limitation applies and that it is both clear and conspicuous.
+However, the insurer bears the burden of proving that an exception, exclusion, or limitation applies and that it is both clear and conspicuous.

 An insured may be entitled to more than the value of his claim if the insurance company violates its duty of good faith and fair dealing.